 Our mission is to empower Denver's communities to live better, longer.

-DDPHE's divisions include Animal Protection, Community Health, Environmental Quality, Office of the Medical Examiner and Public Health Inspections.
+DDPHE's divisions include Administration, Animal Protection, Community & Behavioral Health, Environmental Quality, Office of the Medical Examiner, Office of Sustainability and Public Health Inspections.

-Denver Environmental Health partners with Dener Public Health to provide services related to birth and death certificates, clinical care, and educatinal opportunities, among others.
+Denver Environmental Health partners with Denver Public Health to provide services related to birth and death certificates, clinical care, and educatinal opportunities, among others.

 Denver Public Health & Environment is a member of the Metro Denver Partnership for Health, a collaboration among the public health agencies serving the seven-county Denver metropolitan region made up of Adams, Arapahoe, Boulder, Broomfield, Denver, Douglas and Jefferson Counties.
 Nearly 3 million Coloradans, 60 percent of the state’s population, live in the Metro region.
 The Partnership collaborates with regional leaders in health care, human services, behavioral health, environment, philanthropy, education, business, local government and others to achieve its goals of advancing health equity across the region.
 In 2016, the Partnership identified four priority areas of focus including data sharing, healthy eating and active living, behavioral health, and partner alignment and formalized its approach to collaboration in the Metro Denver Partnership for Health Roadmap.
 Download the Roadmap